 - Prep the veggies: Peel and dice the butternut into 1-inch cubes– you’ll need about 6 cups.
 Peel and dice the carrots and parsnips into 1/2 inch cubes.
 (You want the butternut bigger and carrots/parsnips smaller so they roast at a more even rate.)
 Toss with olive oil, generously season with salt and pepper and place on a parchment-lined sheet pan, roast until tender- 25-35 minutes.

-- Make the Stew Base: In a 10-12 inch, ovenproof skillet (or see notes), heat oil over medium heat.
+- Make the Stew Base: In a 9-10 inch, ovenproof skillet (or see notes), heat oil over medium heat.
 Saute the onion, 3-4 minutes, add garlic, celery and sage, and continue cooking until the onions are golden.
-Sprinkle with the flour, stir it in and toast it, 1-2 mintues.
-Add the warm veggie broth, a little at a time whisking it in, over low heat.
+Sprinkle with the flour, stir it in and toast it, 1-2 minutes.
+Add the warm veggie broth, a little at a time, whisking it in, over low heat.
 Add the almond milk, whisk it in, bring to a simmer, just until it thickens.
-Turn heat off.
+Turn the heat off.
 Season generously with salt and pepper and a pinch of nutmeg.

 - Combine: Gently fold in the roasted veggies, kale and lentils.
 If it feels dry, add a splash or two of almond milk 0r veggie broth to loosen.
 It should be like a very thick stew.
 Try not to over-mix.
 Give it one more taste and season with salt and pepper if needed.

-- On a floured surface, unroll the puff pastry dough, and sprinkle it with a little flour.
-Roll out any creases and roll it out just big enough to cover your pan.
+- Roll out the pastry.
+On a floured surface, unroll the puff pastry dough, and sprinkle it with a little flour.
+Roll out any creases or crevices and roll it out a couple of inches bigger than the pan.
+(Rolling it out a bit will help it cook more evenly, so do this anyway, even if it fits, right out of the package.)

 - Bake on the middle rack at 400F for 20 minutes, then lower heat to 350F, and bake 10 more minutes until beautifully golden.